 "CHARLTON MACKRELL, (or West Charlton), a parish in the hundred of Somerton, in the county of Somerset, 5 miles E. of Langport, and 3 E. of Somerton station on the North-West section of the Great Western railway.
 It is situated on the river Cary, near the Roman Fosseway to Ilchester, which is 4 miles distant, and contains the hamlets of Cary-Fitzpaine and Lytes-Cary.
 The living is a rectory's in the diocese of Bath and Welts, value £499, in the patronage of James S. and John Brymer, Esqrs.
 The church, dedicated to the Virgin Mary, is an ancient stone edifice in the perpendicular style, recently restored.
 The register commences as early as 1550.
 There is a National school for both sexes, erected by the late James Brymer, Esq., endowed with £45 per annum.
 The walls of the interior of the building are tastefully fitted up with coloured tiles.
 The lord of the manor is F. H. Dickinson, Esq.
 An ancient mansion, with a chapel annexed, stands at Lytes-Cary."
 From The National Gazetteer of Great Britain and Ireland (1868) Transcribed by Colin Hinson © 2003

+You can see the administrative areas in which Charlton Mackrell has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference ST529291 (Lat/Lon: 51.058984, -2.672768), Charlton Mackrell which are provided by:

 - StreetMap (Current Ordnance Survey maps)

 - Bing (was Multimap)

 - National Library of Scotland (Old Ordnance Survey maps)